 A Wheelchair Accessible Vehicle (WAV) demonstration will consist of a number of different things; including a test drive and being shown how all the features of the WAV work such as ramps, lifts and wheelchair tie downs.

-If you’re thinking about a Nearly New WAV , we might not be able to bring the exact model for you to test.
-But it’s still important that you test one as similar as possible to check how suitable it is.
+If you’re thinking about a Nearly New WAV, we might not be able to bring the exact model for you to test, but we'll always do our best.
+It's really important that you test one as similar as possible to check how suitable it is.

 Once you've found the WAV that's right for you, your Motability Specialist will go through a Suitability Questionnaire with you.
 This questionnaire will check that the WAV you’re considering, and the Motability Scheme, meets your needs now and for the duration of your lease.
 Your new WAV will be an important part of your life for years to come.